eltajj18/M5Timer_CAM/README.md

-ESP-32 TimerCam,M5TimerCAM board.
-Functionalities: Capture photo + Wifi Connection + HTTP Post request to FastAPI server Change the .fb_count, .grab_mode,.jpeg_quality, .frame_size accordingly, instead of using setFrameSize
+# M5Stack TimerCam Capture, Post and Polling to FastAPI server project

 ## Requirements
 * M5Stack TimerCam Camera
 * USB-C Cable
 * Arduino IDE

+## Functionalities
+* Wi-Fi Connection
+* Capturing a photo
+* HTTP polling
+* HTTP POST request
+## FlowChart

 ## Note
-When adjusting the frame size and jpeg quality, instead of using set functions of TimerCam.Camera.sensor, adjust those 2 variables by directly editing Camera_Class.cpp
+* When adjusting the frame size and jpeg quality, instead of using set functions of TimerCam.Camera.sensor, adjust those 2 variables (.jpeg_quality, .frame_size) by directly editing Camera_Class.cpp
+* Remember to adjust the grab_mode as well :     .grab_mode     = CAMERA_GRAB_LATEST
+* By doing so, you will avoid infamous green blurred image one get when capturing the image using TimerCam after the device goes into wakeup mode.
+## Libraries
+* I am using <a href = "https://github.com/m5stack/TimerCam-arduino">M5Stack TimerCam Arduino library </a> and <a href ="https://github.com/espressif/esp32-camera">Espressif esp32-camera library</a>